mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 # DIFFERENCE BETWEEN tf.nn.softmax_cross_entropy_with_logits AND tf.nn.sparse_softmax_cross_entropy_with_logits

-The input targets format for `tf.losses.softmax_cross_entropy` and `tf.losses.sparse_softmax_cross_entropy` is different, however, they produce the same result.
+The function arguments for `tf.losses.softmax_cross_entropy` and `tf.losses.sparse_softmax_cross_entropy` are different, however, they produce the same result.

 The difference is simple: